alphaleadership/King-Tools-Hack/README.md

 # King Tools Hack

 ##### How To Use?

+1. Download and configure nodejs
-1. Download the script
+2. Download the script
-2. Extract it to a directory (or white git cmd ```git clone https://github.com/Izox-github/botdiscordhack.git``` )
+3. Extract it to a directory (or white git cmd ```git clone https://github.com/Izox-github/botdiscordhack.git``` )
-3. Put your token
+4. Put your token
-4. Type this command
+5. Type this command
     ```sh
     user@user:~/king/tools/hack$ npm install
     ```